 7. It’s Endorphin Releasing

-The warm, swirling waters helps stimulate your body to produce endorphin.
+The warm, swirling waters help stimulate your body to produce endorphins.
 This is the body’s natural pain reliever.
 Even one hot tub session can help reduce your pain naturally.

 8. Helps Your Cells Eliminate Waste

-At the same time your circulation is improved, your cells also begin working harder and more efficiently to eliminate waste from your body.
+At the same time, your circulation is improved, and your cells also begin working harder and more efficiently to eliminate waste from your body.
 The end result is you feel better overall.

 9. Can Help You Increase Strength

-One of the hardest parts about an injury is rebuilding the muscle afterwards.
-The resistance of the water is a safe and effective way to rebuild those muscles no matter how bad the injury.
+One of the hardest parts of an injury is rebuilding the muscle afterward.
+The resistance of the water is a safe and effective way to rebuild those muscles no matter how bad the injury is.